juliotux/astropop/docs/memmap.rst

     >>> m.dtype
     dtype('float32')

 However, this data is not in memory, but is cached in disk, in file `./mymemmaparray.npy`.
-Also, the new `unit` property is available.

-    >>> m.unit
-    Unit("adu")

 `MemMapArray` also can create empty data instances, and handle it.
 You can just pass `None` data to it and it's ok.